fatimatieh/lebaneats/README.md

  ###Contributors : **Fatima Atieh** / **Ghiwa Ayash**

+---
 ## 📄 License
-This project is developed for educational purpos
+This project is developed for the CSCI426 web course